• Share this on:

 • For more information on the EU’s management of food contaminants, take a look at their factsheet on how the EU ensures that our food is safe.

-• Comply with the Codex Alimentarius Code of Hygienic Practice for Low Moisture Food (CXC 75-215) and the International Organisation of Spice Trade Associations’ General Guideline for Good Agricultural Practices on Spices and Culinary Herbs to prevent contamination.
+• Comply with the Codex Alimentarius Code of Hygienic Practice for Low Moisture Food (CXC 75-215) and the International Organisation of Spice Trade Association General Guideline for Good Agricultural Practices on Spices & Culinary Herbs to prevent contamination.
+The latter guideline is available through national or international spice associations.
+An equivalent guide is available online from the American Spice Trade Association.

-• Heat sterilisation is a natural, chemical and radiation-free option that is popular among European buyers.
+• Heat sterilisation is a natural, chemical and radiation-free option that is popular amongst European buyers.
 Heat sterilisation equipment is quite expensive, so it might be best to use a third party.

 • Keep your food safety testing practices up to date, by automating and computerising your processes, for example.